 This book is written to help you, the beginning computer user, build your first computer job skills.
 This book is designed to be used as a step-by-step guide during your practice time outside of class.
-In class we use Linux, and you will notice most things work the same, with a very few differences.
-This text is written specifically to fit the Microsoft-type systems because at this point in time they are still the kind you are most likely to encounter at home or in the library.
+In class we use both Ubuntu Linux and Microsoft Windows, and you will notice most things work the same, with a very few differences.

-We have come a long way from where we started some years ago.
-We have helped several hundred people and in this revision we have applied that experience to update this text accordingly.
-This revision is the first to have an instructor's version available.
+We have come a long way from where we started in 2003.
+We have helped several thousand people in classes just this last year, 2010!
+In this revision of the Beginner's Manual, Working Computers, we have applied that experience to update this text accordingly with more pictures than ever before, showing both the Linux and Microsoft.